camillegonzales/othello-game/README.md

 # Othello (Reversi) Game

-Python backend for Othello, a two-player strategy board game.
+Python command-line interface version of Othello, a two-player strategy board game.
 This code serves as a demonstration of my proficiency in Object-Oriented Programming (OOP) principles and my understanding of fundamental computer science concepts.

 ## Objective: